Corona Reimagines Iconic Symbols of Paradise to Remind the World That Plastic Doesn’t Belong in Our Oceans | Taiwan News

-Corona hijacks its own advertisements to raise awareness for marine plastic pollution this Oceans Week.
+This Is Living Corona advertisement in London prior to Oceans Week.
 (Photo: Business Wire)

 More information on Corona’s activities leading up to World Oceans Day: